Glacier National Park: Guide for First Time Visitors

 While we’ve never stayed at this campground but we have spent some time enjoying Flathead Lake and it is a gem!
 The campground looks beautiful from the pictures and it has a five star review on AllStays.

-What to See & Do in Glacier National Park
+What to see and do in Glacier National Park

 Drive the Going to the Sun Road

-The Going to the Sun Road is a must for anyone visiting the park.
-Runs along lakes and rivers before twisting and turning over the Continental Divide.
+The Going to the Sun Road is a must for anyone visiting Glacier National Park.
+The road runs along lakes and rivers before twisting and turning over the Continental Divide.
 This drive offers breathtaking views the entire route, just be sure to keep your eyes on the road!
 At the summit, Logan Pass, you’ll find a visitor center as well as several different trail heads heading in various different directions.

 VERY IMPORTANT: If your vehicle is longer than 21 ft, taller than 10 ft, or wider than 8 ft, you cannot drive the Going to the Sun Road!